dsloyer/ez-kubeadm/README.md

 Therefore, the SSH keys of interest are accessible by all our Vagrant VMs, at that location.

-NOTE: The mount is only automatic during node creation, and must be re-mounted manually if the node reboots (However, mount can be made automatic).
+NOTE: The mount is only automatic during node creation, and must be re-mounted manually if the node reboots (Note: mount can be made automatic).